awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/integrations.md

 # Product and service integrations<a name="integrations"></a>

 By default, Amazon CodeGuru Reviewer is integrated with the following products and services\.
-The information provided here can help you configure CodeGuru Reviewer to integrate with the products and services you use\.
+The information provided in the following table can help you configure CodeGuru Reviewer to integrate with the products and services you use\.

 **Products and services that are integrated with Amazon CodeGuru Reviewer**